Brief Encounter: Plot

 In a railway station refreshment room, a man and a woman are sitting glumly at a table.
 One of the woman's friends comes in and immediately begins chatting away.
 After some terse pleasantries, the man leaves to catch his train.
 The woman explains that the man is about to move to Africa.
 After the man leaves, the woman abruptly disappears but soon returns, explaining that she wanted to see the express train pass by.
 After a short interval, the two women head for their own train.

 At home, Laura Jesson, the woman at the table, sits in the living room with her husband Fred.
 Laura silently reflects on her recent experiences, which she retells in the form of a confession to her husband.

 Laura visits Milford every week to shop and watch a matinée film.
 During one such outing she meets idealistic doctor Alec Harvey, who works at the local hospital on Thursdays.
 Alec charms her by gently removing a piece of grit from her eye.

 Laura continues visiting Milford on Thursdays.
-The following week, she runs into Alec at the chemist.
+The following week, she runs into Alec on the street.
 The week after that, they eat lunch and watch a film together.
 Although they are both married with children, their innocent, casual relationship begins to deepen.
 The situation makes them uneasy, though they admit they love each other.